 Summer Undergraduate Research Opportunity Program

 The Summer Undergraduate Research Opportunity Program (SUROP) at Kansas State University (KSU) gives undergraduates from under-represented groups a first-hand experience with the research process.
 This experience is designed to help students prepare for graduate school and other advanced study.
 Participation in a program such as SUROP provides a first-hand look at the process and excitement of discovery through research and such experience is viewed favorably by the admissions committees for graduate and professional schools.
+Students in the SUROP program are supported by partnerships between the K-State Graduate School, the Kansas IDeA Networks of Biomedical Research Excellence (K-INBRE) and the hosting departments.

 Students participating in the SUROP will spend nine weeks during the summer at K-State working closely with faculty members as part of their research teams.
 Faculty members have on-going scholarly programs that continue through the summer.
 Students are expected to spend about 40 hours per week working with their research teams and to be contributing members of this group.
 By the end of the 9-week period, students should have produced tangible results from experimental research and will report the results in a special research forum.